mahdilotfi167/v2utils/README.md

 - [ ] User groups (each inbound will be created in a group and a user can have many groups) for handling user restrictions
 - [ ] Automatic self-signed certificate generation
 - [ ] IP limitation options (using access logs)
+- [ ] Import inbound from json file

 ### How to?
 #### Run project